yunior82/game_of_drones/README.md

 ## Installation:

 1. First, make sure you have NodeJS and MongoDB installed on your machine.
-2. Run `npm install` inside the folder.
+2. Run `npm install` inside the folder (maybe you have to run 'npm install' inside /client and /backend folders)

 ## Available Scripts